-Scandium is the 31^{st} most abundant element in the earth's crust (average 33 ppm), which makes it more common than lead, mercury, and precious metals, but less common than copper.
+Scandium is the 31st most abundant element in the earth's crust (average 33 ppm), which makes it more common than lead, mercury, and precious metals, but less common than copper.
 Scandium has characteristics that are similar to rare earth elements, and it is often classified as a member of that group, although it is technically a light transition metal.
-Scandium occurs in nature as an oxide, rarely occurs in concentrated quantities because it does not selectively combine with the common ore-forming anions, and is very difficult to reduce to a pure metal state.
-Scandium is typically produced and sold as scandium oxide (Sc2O3), more properly known as scandia.
+Scandium occurs in nature as an oxide, rarely occurs in concentrated quantities because it does not selectively combine with the common ore-forming anions and is very difficult to reduce to a pure metal state.
+Scandium is typically produced and sold as a powder, in oxide form, and known as scandium oxide, scandia or Sc2O3.,

-Global annual production estimates of scandium range from 15 tonnes to 20 tonnes, but accurate statistics are not available due to the lack of public information from countries in which scandium is currently being produced.
-There are five known, primary production sources globally today: stockpiles from the former Zhovti Voty uranium mine in Ukraine, the rare earth mine at Bayan Obo in China, apatite mines on the Kola Peninsula in Russia, by-product production from titanium dioxide (TiO2) pigment refiners in China, and recent start-up production of scandium oxide concentrates from the Taganito Nickel Mine in the Philippines (Sumitomo Metal Mining Co., Ltd.).
-Recent announcements from Rio Tinto indicate their Quebec titanium feedstock producer, Rio Tinto Fer et Titane (RTFT), is planning to initiate small scale scandium production in 2021, with expansion capability planned for the future.
+Global annual production estimates of scandium range from 15 tonnes to 20 tonnes, but accurate statistics are not available due to the lack of public information from countries in which scandium is currently being produced, specifically China and Russia.
+Two relatively recent production sources have entered the market which may prove more transparent.
+The Taganito Nickel Mine in the Philippines (Sumitomo Metal Mining Co., Ltd.) announced plans to produce an oxide concentrate for upgrade, and operations have commenced.
+Recent announcements from Rio Tinto indicate their Quebec titanium feedstock producer, Rio Tinto Fer et Titane (RTFT), has undertaken small scale scandium production, beginning in 2021, with expansion capability planned for the future.